-The Humboldt Pavement Scanner measures asphalt pavement density using advanced radar technology without using nuclear sources.
+Humboldt‘s Asphalt Density Profiler with both radar compaction and infrared temperature sensors, generates maps of asphalt compaction and temperature with no nuclear sources needed.
+The Humboldt Asphalt Density Profiler measures asphalt pavement density using advanced radar technology without using nuclear sources.
 The radar sensor continuously scans the surface to produce compaction or density maps.
 Additionally, an integrated temperature sensor generates pavement temperature maps.
 Temperature differences indicate locations where the asphalt mix is not uniform in terms of temperature or mix (i.e., too little binder, different aggregate, etc.).
 Cold zones and improperly compacted zones lead to premature failure of the mat.

-The Pavement Scanner produces two-dimensional maps of the work area rather than a handful of measurements at specific locations.
+The Asphalt Density Profiler produces two-dimensional maps of the work area rather than a handful of measurements at specific locations.
 These maps of compaction and temperature provide much more information than the spot measurements of traditional density gauges.
-The scanner has an integrated GPS so that these compaction and temperature data can be exported into Google maps and sent to any smart device (cell phone or tablet) for viewing.
-The ability to view information in map for provides much better coverage, fast and easy interpretation, better Q/A and Q/C, and ultimately reduced costs.
+The profiler has an integrated GPS so that compaction and temperature data can be exported into Google maps and sent to any smart device (cell phone or tablet) for viewing.
+The ability to view information in map form provides much better coverage, fast and easy interpretation.

 A Better Alternative

-The Pavement Scanner does not use any nuclear sources and does not emit dangerous radiation.
+The Asphalt Density Profiler does not use any nuclear sources and does not emit dangerous radiation.
 Costs and risks associated nuclear sources are eliminated.
 No more nuclear safety training classes.
 No more source licensing headaches.
-The pavement scanner has been designed for high reliability and to be easy to use.
+The Asphalt Density Profiler has been designed for high reliability and to be easy to use.
 All cabling has been eliminated to improve ease of use, and end common problems associated with connectors and cables.

 What the Researchers are Saying